IsacLira/creadit-risk/README.md

 ```
 $ docker-compose up -d --build
 ```
-And then you access the app on `http://localhost:8501/`
+And then you can access the app on `http://localhost:8501/`